lianxingye/k8s-play/README.md

 A kubernetes environment and kubectl command is available locally to access the k8s cluster

 # My mac k8s environment steps
+And of course, you can rent a gcp or aws for an k8s environment.
+Or else, you can use VirtualBox or Vmware to start a local linux and install k8s step by step.
+But now for MAC the easist way is to install docker for mac and use it to install k8s with one mouse button click.
+Here are the steps.
 1. I downloaded from here for my MacBook https://www.docker.com/products/docker-desktop
 2. After registering user/password, click the docker whael button in mission slot and choose preference.